 Remember that temperatures will be considerably warmer than what you're used to if you're arriving from the UK.
 Fill those bottles and remember the rehydration tablets!

-Bring spare tubes: punctures are a common occurrence on Lanzarote’s roads.
-This is due partly to the road surfaces and also that some of the volcanic dust/debris gets blown onto the roads.
+Bring spare tubes: punctures are not uncommon due partly to the fact some of the volcanic dust/debris sometimes gets blown onto the roads.
 Take a look at our packing list for the other essentials you need to remember.

 We found the price of coffee and cake pretty reasonable.
 Unless you deliberately go looking for somewhere upmarket, you can get an obscene amount of coffee and sugary treats without breaking the bank.
 There are also pastelerias where you can get them in lots of the towns, even the smaller ones.
 That said, don't expect the coffee to be out of this world - it's fine, just not third-wave coffee you might expect if your previous cycling holiday was in Girona!